marcelom/botocore-examples/README.md

 As of September 29, 2013 the botocore documentation is lacking examples for calling most of the various AWS services.

-Therefore I have put together these examples so others can jump start their usage of botocore.
+I'm hoping these examples help you get started with botocore.

 Assumptions
 ===========